AnimalInstinct/rails-blog/README.md

 ## Features

+- Deployed at Heroku
-- App has sqlite for the development environment and postgresql for the production.
+- Sqlite for the development environment and Postgresql for the production.

-## Dependencies

-## Configuration

-## Database creation

-## Database initialization

-## How to run the test suite

-## Services (job queues, cache servers, search engines, etc.)

-## Deployment instructions

-...